All Blogs

 Is it true that 91% of cyberattacks start with a phishing email?

-Yes, as per Deloitte’s press release, phishing email is a stepping stone for most cyberattacks in 91% of cases.
+Yes, as per Deloitte’s press release, phishing email is a stepping stone for most cyberattacks in 91% of cases, and CISA similarly estimates that more than 90% of cyberattacks begin with phishing.
 Phishing tricks victims into clicking a link or entering information on a webpage that looks legitimate, while they are malicious schemes designed by an attacker to divulge passwords or other sensitive information.

 What are the most common phishing types?